dkirkpatrick99/Teather/README.md

 # Teather

-**teather** is a web-based instant-messaging application that improves workplace communication and collaboration.
+**Teather** is a web-based instant-messaging application that improves workplace communication and collaboration.
 A live demo is available at https://teather-together.herokuapp.com/#/

 ## Tech/Framework Used
-**teather** was built with
+**Teather** was built with
 + Ruby on Rails
 + React/Redux
 + JavaScript